codeforamerica/Mission-Vision-and-Operating-Principles/Draft.md

 **What if we built a government that worked for the American people in the 21st century?**

-Where services are simple, beautiful, and easy to use.
+Where services are simple, respectful, and easy to use.

 Where outcomes are measurably better.